 Insurance

 Insurance for a small 50cc moped is usually pretty cheap.
 A basic moped insurance policy might cost $50-$100 per year for the minimum legally required insurance.
-More comprehensive insurance policies are also available.
-For example, maybe you want roadside assistance.
-This adds to the cost.

 Winner: E-bikes usually don’t require insurance.
 Mopeds may need insurance in some jurisdictions.